 d) Once an umpire has commenced to umpire a match she must umpire the complete match.
 An umpire is not permitted to be a reserve for a team UNDER ANY CIRCUMSTANCES.
 She must not replace an injured player.

 e) Umpires of all standards should be paid a rate of £10.00 per match at the beginning of the match as a contribution towards travelling expenses.

 f) All Premier Division games are to be umpired by England Netball ‘A’ Award or ‘B’ Award umpires.
 However, where this is impossible England Netball ‘C’ Award umpires may be used.

 g) Match cards with the team information must be handed to the umpires before the start of the game.

 THE UMPIRE’S WORD IS FINAL

 No player is allowed to argue with the umpire or question his/her decisions at any time.
-Only the captains have the right to approach an umpire during an interval for clarification of a rule (see England Netball Rule 3.1.1 and 3.5.2).
+Only the captains have the right to approach an umpire during an interval for clarification of a rule (see England Netball Rule 5.2.1 and 5.1.1 (v) (b).

 Violation of this or any other matter pertaining to discipline will be referred to the County Disciplinary Committee.
 Players/Teams in breach of discipline on court will be given a warning and witnessed by the other umpire that she will be reported if her behaviour persists.

-j) Umpires who have achieved the England Netball ‘Into Officiating Award’ or above, and are 16-18 years old may be permitted to umpire in LD&DNL in Division 1 and 2 provided that an adult umpire is with them for the duration of the match.
+i) Umpires who have achieved the England Netball ‘Into Officiating Award’ or above, and are 16-18 years old may be permitted to umpire in LD&DNL in Division 1 and 2 provided that the Co-Umpire is over 18.

 a) All League games consist of 4 x 15 minutes with breaks of three minutes, five minutes and three minutes.